CWestby/Getting-and-Cleaning-Data/Codebook.md

 ### Measurements
 These are the variables that appear in the final data sets `mean_std_data` and `averages`.
 They were taken from the original data set, but only show variables associated with means and standard deviations.
+In the `mean_std_data` set these variables record each measurement taken from the accelerometer for each subject performing the activity.
+In the `averages` data set these variables were averaged for each subject performing each respective activity.

 `tBodyAcc-mean()-X`
 `tBodyAcc-mean()-Y`